 Deutsche Bahn AG (DB) is a vertically integrated rail and logistics group that owns and operates the German national rail transportation network.
 DB is one of the largest rail and logistics companies in the world.
-In 2021, DB generated company adjusted revenue of \in 47.1 billion and reported EBIT (excluding effects from Covid-related reduction of train-path prices) of negative \in 1.6 billion.
+In 2021, DB generated company-adjusted revenue of $\in$ 47.1 billion and reported EBIT (excluding effects from the pandemic-related reduction in train-path prices) of negative $\in$ 1.6 billion.
 The company provides rail track infrastructure, and passenger and freight transportation services under its holding umbrella.
 DB holds leading market positions in most of the segments in which it operates.
-These segments include long-distance rail (6% of revenue), regional passenger rail in Germany (17%), mass-transit transportation services in various European countries outside of Germany, through its subsidiaries DB Arriva (9%) and DB Cargo (9%), world-wide logistic services through its subsidiary DB Schenker (50%), energy supply (4%) and railway stations and infrastructure management (5%).
+These segments include long-distance rail (6% of revenue), regional passenger rail in Germany (17%), mass-transit transportation services in various European countries outside of Germany, through its subsidiaries DB Arriva (9%) and DB Cargo (9%), worldwide logistic services through its subsidiary DB Schenker (50%), energy supply (4%) and railway stations and infrastructure management (5%).